e2eSolutionArchitect/academy/masterclass/azure/readme.md

 ## Training format & Important notes:

-- 3 days a week, 1.5 hours each session (conflict with National Holidays will be considered off day)
+- It is a 3-month program. :alarm_clock: ***2 days a week .
+2 hrs per session***.
+Total 48+2 Hours in 12 Weeks.
+Final 2 Hours session is for Career guidance, Interview guidance
-- The class schedule will be published to registered candidates prior to the program start date.
+- The class schedule will be published to registered candidates before the program start date.
 - This program doesn't include any dedicated study material.
 Maximum whiteboard session and interactive discussion.
 - For any unavoidable situation if any class needs to be rescheduled then it will be notified to the participants.